-Strange Craft was the first small tap room brewery to open in Denver.
-With an inviting bar made of reclaimed wood, a spacious outdoor seating area with yard games, daily rotating food trucks and 12 taps of award-winning beers, there’s something for everybody.
+Strange Craft was the first small taproom brewery to open in Denver.
+With an inviting bar made of reclaimed wood, a spacious outdoor seating area with yard games, rotating food trucks, live music on Saturdays and 12 taps of award-winning beers, there’s plenty to enjoy.